MrElyazid/SpotFetch/README.md

 Thats it, after downloading try to locate where Termux stores files on your Android and access your downloaded files there.

 ## Contributing :

-If you have any enhancement ideas for the program or encountered a bug ( i didnt test it extensively ), you can submit an issue or a PR, happy to help!
+If you have any enhancement ideas for the program or encountered a bug, you can submit an issue or a PR or start a discussion, happy to help!